-Imply works best with time-oriented data such as event streams, timeseries data, or telemetry data.
+Imply works well with any event-driven data set such as clickstreams, timeseries data, or telemetry data.
 Imply is designed for workloads where users analyze this data through interactive UIs, where performance and uptime are critical.

 Imply is commonly paired with a message bus such as Apache Kafka or AWS Kinesis, or a stream processor such as Apache Flink or Apache Spark Streaming, and acts as a sink for such systems.
 In these setups, Imply is the query and visualization layer for the stream delivery and stream processing systems.

 Imply is also often paired with a file system such as HDFS, AWS S3, and other cloud blob stores.
 In this setup, static files are batched loaded into Imply.